Bulk quantum corrections to entwinement: Review of aspects of entwinement

 As before, we choose a bipartition that localizes different fields in different subregions \cite{Gerbershagen:2021gvc}.
 In contrast to the conical defect, however, there is now also a new ingredient in the definition of entwinement: we also restrict to particular boundary conditions for the fields, i.e.~particular twisted sectors of the $S_N$ orbifold.
 Unlike for the conical defect dual to a pure state in a single twisted sector, the thermal state is a mixture of states from all possible twisted sectors.
 Since these twisted sectors are independent (the total Hilbert space is a direct sum of twisted sector Hilbert spaces, $\cH = \bigoplus_s \cH_s$ and the thermal state is block diagonal), we can choose the subregions for each twisted sector separately.
 For entwinement, we only consider non-empty subregions for some subset $\cS_m \subset \cH$ of twisted sectors or in other words, we restrict to a particular set of boundary conditions.

 To be precise, we consider twisted sectors where the fields obey boundary conditions that make them periodic up to $S_N$ permutations with cycle lengths that are a multiple of a covering parameter $m \in \NN$.\footnote{Strictly speaking, this is only possible if $N$ is a multiple of $m$.
 However, for any $N$ one can consider twisted sectors containing as many cycles with length $k m$ ($k \in \NN$) as possible such that the remaining cycles of the twisted sector have total length smaller than $m$.
 If we choose a vanishing subset of degrees of freedom for the remaining cycles, the result for the entanglement entropy is unaffected by the presence of those cycles.
-Hence, our results hold for generic values of $N$.} In other words, we are considering only long strands whose length is a multiple of $m$.
+Hence, our results hold for generic values of $N$.} A cycle that joins $k>1$ fields together through the twisted boundary conditions is also referred to as a \emph{long strand}.
+So in other words, for entwinement we are considering only long strands whose length is a multiple of $m$.
 Then, for the subset of degrees of freedom, we consider again $w < m$ fields on the entire space along with an interval $[0,L]$ for a further field such that on the long strand, these subregions coalesce into a single interval (see \figref{fig:DoF entwinement thermal state}).